imAryanSingh/Wildfire-Prediction-Using-Satellite-Image-GSoC/README.md

 ![Demo GIF](docs/assets/demo.gif)

-Upload a satellite image via the Flask web app and receive an instant prediction with confidence score.
+Upload a satellite image via the streamlit web app and receive an instant prediction with confidence score.

 ---